Theta Tau: A new era (1976–1991)

-The Rube Goldberg Machine Contest originated at Purdue University in 1949 as a competition between Phi chapter of Theta Tau and Triangle held annually until 1956.
-Phi Chapter revived the contest in 1983 as a competition open to all Purdue students.
-From 1988 to 2013, the Theta Tau Rube Goldberg Machine Contest was a national competition held at Purdue University in March each year with participation by winning entries from local competitions sponsored by Theta Tau Chapters across the nation.
+The Rube Goldberg Machine Contest originated at Purdue University in 1949 as a competition between the Phi chapter of Theta Tau and Triangle; it was held annually until 1956.
+Phi chapter revived the contest in 1983 as a competition open to all Purdue students.
+From 1988 to 2013, the Theta Tau Rube Goldberg Machine Contest was a national competition held at Purdue University in March each year, with participation by winning entries from local competitions sponsored by Theta Tau chapters across the nation.
 The national contest gained much coverage by the press and television media.

 Sean Donnelly, T'88, and Lawrence El-Hindi, T '87, were appointed co-editors-in-chief of The Gear of Theta Tau in 1988.
-At the direction of the Executive Council, the Central Office staff assumed responsibility for the regular publication of the magazine beginning with the Spring 1994, issue.
-In 1996, the Executive Council appointed as the Board of Editors, Robert E. Pope, editor-in-chief, and Michael T. Abraham.
-Although it had remained nominally a semiannual periodical, for a variety of reasons its publication had sometimes been irregular during the previous quarter century.

-Dean W. Bettinger, who had served as a staff member in 1983, was first elected Grand Regent at the 1990 Convention and subsequently reelected in 1992 and 1994.
+At the direction of the executive council, the central office staff assumed responsibility for the regular publication of the magazine beginning with the spring 1994 issue.
+Dean W. Bettinger, who had served as a staff member in 1983, was first elected Grand Regent at the 1990 convention and was reelected in 1992 and 1994.
 During his tenure, nine chapters were installed: Upsilon Beta, Phi Beta, Chi Beta, Psi Beta, Tau (reestablished), Omega Beta, Delta Gamma, Epsilon Gamma, and Zeta Gamma; and six colonies certified.

 The Theta Tau Outstanding Student Member Program was created in 1991 so each chapter could designate an outstanding student member for recognition by the national fraternity.
-The criterion for selection is service to the fraternity (at any level) during the previous calendar year.
-The national fraternity provides an engrossed certificate and an award dangle which the recipient displays on their badge's guard chain.
+The national fraternity gives recipients an engrossed certificate and an award dangle which the recipient displays on their badge's guard chain.
 One of these each year is selected as the fraternity's Outstanding Student Member with the announcement made at the national meeting.
 The national honoree is presented with a special certificate and with a jeweled dangle.